umarbrowser/dockerImageTvb/README.md

-# dockerImageTvb
+# dockerImageTvb.

-Simple Dockerfile for The Virtual Brain prove, under INCF for GSoC2018
+Simple Dockerfile for The Virtual Brain(TVB) proposal, under INCF for GSoC2018